heroku-softtrends/dotnetmvc.sample/README.md

 # .NET Core Buildpack with Heroku Support
 ## (Heroku Button with ASP.NET Core MVC Sample)

-This uses the .Net Core Buildpack provided by Softtends<br>
+This uses the .Net Core Buildpack provided by Softtrends<br>

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.